 MOST preserves land by:

 - Mobilizing quickly to respond to preservation opportunities and work with landowners

 - Purchasing and receiving donations of land and conservation easements

 - Raising funds for open space protection

 - Working collaboratively with parks agencies, especially Marin County Parks, and other local land preservation organizations to support their land protection goals.

 - Raising community awareness about the importance of protecting critical properties.

-Since its founding, MOST has completed six significant land protection projects, including two conservation easement acquisitions and four land purchases.
-The easement properties remain in private ownership and the land acquisitions, now public parks, are managed by Marin County Parks and the City of San Rafael
+Since its founding, MOST has completed nine land protection projects, including three conservation easements acquisitions and six land acquisitions.
+The easement properties remain in private ownership and the land acquisitions, now public parks, are managed by Marin County Parks and the City of San Rafael.

 As of 2015, more than 1,300 land trusts operate across the United States—they have cumulatively protected 56 million acres of land!
 Nearly 17 million of these acres are protected by conservation easements.
 For more information about conservation easements click here.
 The top conservation priorities of the nation’s land trusts include preserving natural areas and wildlife habitats, and protecting water quality, wetlands, and working farms and ranchlands.